 - Arrival/Departure Airport: Cape Town International Airport, Cape Town, South Africa (CODE: CPT)

 Accommodation & Meals

-Volunteers on this project are primarily accommodated at one of two fabulous Volunteer Houses located in two of the best suburbs of Central Cape Town – Sea Point and Observatory.
+Volunteers on this project are primarily accommodated at a fabulous Volunteer House located in one of the best suburbs of Central Cape Town - Observatory.

 Observatory, or “Obs” as the locals call it, is Cape Town’s most bohemian suburb and lies about 15mins (drive) east of the city center.
 Located just 2km from the University of Cape Town, this student town is a vibrant, multi-cultural community that attracts young travelers from all over the globe, all year round.
 Our hostel is a 10min walk from Lower Main Road - the main entertainment area and heartbeat of Obs.
 You’ll find quirky restaurants, easy going bars, live music (everything from Reggae and Afro-jazz to Contemporary) and tons of cozy little coffee shops and cafés.
 During the Apartheid era, Observatory was one of the few “grey” suburbs – areas where people of mixed race, religion and cultures were allowed to live together.
 This spirit has lived on and has resulted in a suburb unique in its diversity.
 Within a 5km radius of Obs, you’ll find the Newlands rugby and cricket stadiums, various shopping centers, museums, art galleries and stage theaters, hiking trails and of course The Old Biscuit Mill - this vibrant spot is home to night and day markets, designer stores, delicious farm-stalls, decadent cafes as well as an awesome line-up of festivals and events.

 There are two houses located right next door to each other, joined at the rear by a courtyard.